Hero

 In-situ Chemical Oxidation Remediation Program

-In-situ Chemical Oxidation Remediation Program implemented concurrently with Soil Vapor Extraction System to expedite Remediation of Chlorinated Solvents to meet Kansas Department of Health & Environment (KDHE) Remedial Action Objectives.
+In-situ Chemical Oxidation Remediation Program Implemented Concurrently with Soil Vapor Extraction System to Expedite Remediation of Chlorinated Solvents to Meet Kansas Department of Health & Environment (KDHE) Remedial Action Objectives

 Weaver Consultants Group’s (WCG) Remediation Services team provides environmental consulting services to continue implementation of remedial measure activities at the Tri-County Public Airport (TCPA) project approved by the KDHE in a September 26, 2013, letter and completing activities required in the Consent Agreement and Final Order (CAFO) executed on September 15, 2015.
 The TCPA covers 1,724-acres approximately eight miles east of Herington, Kansas, and is located in a rural agricultural farming and ranching area.